Safety & PPE

 Plastics are a part of our everyday life; they are convenient and used in many applications.
 There is however, growing consumer awareness of the issues posed by some plastic and packaging waste.
 Many single-use plastics aren’t recyclable so end up in landfill and if used outside of the home can sometimes become litter.

-To address the issues associated with some single-use plastics, Australian governments are implementing a series of actions to address the plastics problem.
+To address the issues associated with some single-use plastics, Australian and New Zealand governments are implementing a series of actions to address the plastics problem.

-Individual Australian States and Territories are introducing legislation that prohibits the sale, supply and distribution of certain single-use plastic products and establishes a framework for adding other products in the future.
+Individual Australian States and Territories, and New Zealand are introducing legislation that prohibits the sale, supply and distribution of certain single-use plastic products and establishes a framework for adding other products in the future.

 The Federal Government has also stepped in with a National Plastics Plan that includes among other actions the phasing out of some EPS foam products.